Home | News | From Reality Capture to Decision-Ready Digital Twins

 From Reality Capture to Decision-Ready Digital Twins

-A conversation with Michel Besner, CEO of Prevu3D, and Jeremy Jarrett, President & CEO of Kinetic Vision
+A conversation with Michel Besner, CEO of Prevu3D, and Jeremy Jarrett, CEO of Kinetic Vision

 The uncomfortable truth no one says out loud